openhive-network/haf_api_node/README.md

 ## Install ZFS support

 We recommend running your HAF instance on a ZFS filesystem, and this documentation assumes you will be running ZFS.
-Its compression and snapshots are particularly useful when running a HAF node.
+Its compression and snapshot features are particularly useful when running a HAF node.

-We intend to publish ZFS snapshots of fully-synced HAF nodes that can downloaded to get a HAF node up & running quickly, avoiding the multi-day replay times.
+We intend to publish ZFS snapshots of fully-synced HAF nodes that can downloaded to get a HAF node up & running quickly, avoiding multi-day replay times.

 ```
 sudo apt install zfsutils-linux